 Ingredients for the Baked Chicken Fajitas

-- 5 sweet peppers, thinly sliced any variation of red, yellow, orange, green
+- 4 large sweet bell peppers, thinly sliced (any variation of red, yellow, and orange)

 - 1 yellow onion, thinly sliced